Moab with Kids: Best Things to Do + Tips from a Mom of 4

 1. Arches National Park

-Staying nearby makes it easy to visit early to beat the crowds or return at night for stargazing.
+Downtown Moab is less than 10 minutes from Arches National Park, which makes it easy to visit early before crowds build or return at night for stargazing.

 Sand Dune Arch with orange sand surrounding it.